Algebraic Priors for Approximately Equivariant Networks: Main experiments

 \section{Main experiments}

-Here we give details of the main experiments we describe in Section~\ref{sec:experiments}, which test our model of Section~\ref{sec:method} on tasks using the DDMNIST, MedMNIST and SMOKE datasets.
-Sections \ref{sec:ddmnist-appendix}, \ref{sec:medmnist-appendix} and \ref{sec:smoke-appendix} provide details of the datasets, architectures and hyperparameters that we use.
-In all runs we use the Adam optimiser~\cite{kingma-adam} with default parameters $(\beta_1,\beta_2)=(0.9, 0.999)$, with weight decay set to 0 for DDMNIST and MedMNIST, and set to $4 \times 10^{-4}$ for SMOKE.
+Here we give details of the main experiments described in Section~\ref{sec:experiments}, which test our model of Section~\ref{sec:method} on tasks using the DDMNIST, MedMNIST, SMOKE and SHREC`11 datasets.
+Section \ref{appendix:cohen-stat} discusses Cohen's $d$-statistic, which we use to assess the effect size of our intervention.
+Sections \ref{sec:ddmnist-appendix}, \ref{sec:medmnist-appendix}, \ref{sec:smoke-appendix} and \ref{Appendix:shrec} provide details of the datasets, architectures and hyperparameters that we use, together with an effect size analysis.
+In all runs we use the Adam optimizer~\cite{kingma-adam} with default parameters $(\beta_1,\beta_2)=(0.9, 0.999)$, with weight decay set to 0 for DDMNIST and MedMNIST, and set to $4 \times 10^{-4}$ for SMOKE.